 Canon’s Advanced Amateur range of cameras just got updated with their new EOS 50D.
 The next-in-line after the extremely popular Canon EOS 40D.
 Estimated to come into the market at around the $1,399 (US) mark, this camera has a host of features that would make even owners of the semi-professional EOS 5D feel envious.

-With features like this one wonders what’s in store for the rumored Canon EOS 5D mkII.
+With features like this one wonders what’s in store for the rumoured Canon EOS 5D MkII.
 Will it be a 16 Megapixel camera? take a look at the stats for the EOS 50D and wonder…

 Here’s a quick list of some of the key features of the Canon EOS 50D:

 - Digic 4 processor capable of peripheral illumination correction and Auto Lighting Optimization

 - ISO Speeds up to ISO 12800 in H2 mode (regular speeds ISO 100 – ISO 3200)

 - High-Resolution 3inch LCD screen (920,000 dots)

 - Live View Function with Face Detection Live mode